farhanma/CS242/README.md

 # GO Game

-An implementation of the Chinese board game GO.
+This project is an implementation of the Chinese board game GO.
-This is a final project for Programming Languages course (CS242) given at KAUST in Spring 2014.
+This is a final project for the Programming Languages course (CS242) given at KAUST in Spring 2014.
-Implemented using: Google GO Programming Language
+Implemented using: Google GO Programming Language.

 **Development Team:**